cdktf/cdktf-provider-launchdarkly/docs/accessToken.go.md

 - *Type:* interface{}

-Whether the token is a service token.
+Whether the token will be a [service token](https://docs.launchdarkly.com/home/account-security/api-access-tokens#service-tokens).
+A change in this field will force the destruction of the existing token and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/access_token#service_token AccessToken#service_token}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/access_token#service_token AccessToken#service_token}

 ---